 What are the face mask requirements?

-The mask mandate was due to expire on 30 June 2021, but has been extended.
+There is a mask mandate in effect.
 Masks are required to be worn in all public spaces.
 Some exceptions exist, such as individuals (or persons from the same group) together on the beach.

-Masks will be required to enter restaurants but can be removed once seated.
+Masks are required to enter restaurants but can be removed once seated.

 Will travelers be tested upon arrival?